Realising the Centre: 1978 onwards

 Wagga Women's Health Centre 40th Anniversary Transcription of group interview from decade one

 We were so, so out there.
-But we were also unaware of the flack that we would get.
+But we were also unaware of the flak that we would get.

 Wagga Women's Health Centre 40th Anniversary Transcription of group interview from decade one